Tynecastle Park: Other football matches

 Tynecastle has been a home venue for the Scotland national football team on nine occasions.
 It regularly played host to the British Home Championship match with Wales, which was considered to have the least box-office potential and was often played outside Glasgow.
 After the Second World War, however, the Scottish Football Association favoured playing all home matches at Hampden Park, unless exceptional circumstances prevented Scotland playing there.
 More recently, Tynecastle has become the home of the Scotland women's national football team.

 Tynecastle has been used as a neutral venue for domestic cup semi-finals on numerous occasions, most frequently when these games involve teams from the east or north-east of Scotland (such as Aberdeen, Dundee United or Hibernian).
 At one stage during the 1920s, Tynecastle hosted a Scottish Cup semi-final in four consecutive years.
 In total 19 Scottish Cup semi-finals (not including replays) and 11 League Cup semi-finals have been staged at the ground.

 However, since the advent of regular live television coverage caused semi-finals to be played at different times, it has been SFA policy to stage both Scottish Cup semi-finals at Hampden, where possible.
 League Cup semi-finals are still staged at smaller venues depending upon the participants.
 The last Scottish Cup semi-final hosted at Tynecastle was Aberdeen's defeat of Hibernian in 1992–93.
 The most recent League Cup semi-final was in 2015–16, when Hibernian won 2–1 against St Johnstone.

 Tynecastle was a venue when Scotland hosted the 1989 FIFA U-16 World Championship.
 Initial group-stage matches were sparsely attended, however, on 20 June 1989, 28,555 spectators watched Scotland defeat a Portugal side containing Rui Costa and Luís Figo 1–0 in the semi-final.
 Scotland went on to lose the final to Saudi Arabia.

 Full internationals

-Other sports
+Rugby league

 The Gorgie ground has also hosted rugby league matches on four occasions.
-In 1911 a test match between England and Australia ended in an 11–11 draw.
-Eight decades later, the newly created Super League again attempted to promote the sport in Scotland, moving two league fixtures to Tynecastle.
-The 1998 meeting between London Broncos and Bradford Bulls drew over 7,000 fans, while the following year Gateshead Thunder met Wigan Warriors before a smaller crowd.
-In 2000, Tynecastle staged a sectional tie in the Rugby League World Cup between Scotland and Samoa, which the Samoans won 20–12.
+The first, in 1911, was an Ashes match between Great Britain and Australia, during the 1911–12 Kangaroo tour, and ended in an 11–11 draw.
+The next came eight decades later with the newly created Super League again attempting to promote the sport in Scotland, moved two league fixtures to Tynecastle.
+The 1998 meeting between London Broncos and Bradford Bulls drawing over 7,000 fans, and the 1999 fixture between Gateshead Thunder and Wigan Warriors before a smaller crowd.
+The final and most recent came during the Rugby League World Cup between Scotland and Samoa, which the Samoans won 20–12.